ava-labs/precompile-evm/README.md

 ## How to use

-There is an example branch [hello-world-example](https://github.com/ava-labs/precompile-evm/tree/hello-world-example) in this repository.
-You can check the example branch to see how to register precompiles and test them.

 ### 1. Generate Precompile Files

 First, you need to create your precompile contract interface in the `contracts` directory and build the ABI.
 Then you can generate your precompile as such: